elucian/bee/syntax/keywords.md

 ## Bee Keywords

-Bee uses 53 reserved keywords so far:
+Bee uses 54 reserved keywords so far:

 ```
-03: if, is, in
+04: if, is, in, as
 09: make, rule, clone, input, output, load, alias, type, return;
 07: read, write, print, alter, scrap, apply, play
 07: when, with, check, cycle, while, scan, trial